In this article, you can read my 7 Wonders Duel Review, a highly praised 2-player card-drafting game.

 There’s plenty of variety in the game setup – only 20 out of 23 cards for a certain era are used, not to mention the various Wonders and Progress tokens.
 You never know what is hiding in face-down cards and you cannot plan on getting one specific card – you don’t even know if it’s in play!
 The games play out quite differently from one another and the replay value is high.

 I only have a few negative things to say, and it’s mostly nitpicking, not a serious issue at all.
 Some stages of the game feel a bit deterministic – it’s obvious which card is best to take and the game plays by itself.

 And last, the guild cards (that you shuffle into Age III cards) are not very exciting.
 Yes, they can bring powerful bonuses, but it’s the one part where icons and symbols are not intuitive.

 - 7 Wonders Duel: Pantheon (2016) adds mythology.
 Gods with special powers add another layer of strategy.
 Moreover, the unpopular guild cards are replaced with Grand Temples.
-Can’t wait to try this one out!
+Read the 7 Wonders Duel: Pantheon Expansion Review here.

 - 7 Wonders Duel: Agora (December 2020) will introduce politics into the game.